jnozzi/cocoadev.com/markdown/CustomControlInNibNotReleased.md

 ----

 That is not so bad.
 I have done it myself in a document-based app: Open a sheet on the master interface of a document view in order to present the detail part of a master-detail interface.
 Never had a problem with that.
-You have not said why [ General/NSApp beginSheet ] is not adequate for your needs, except to say you want the sheet to have lots of doodads on it.
+You have not said why [ NSApp beginSheet ] is not adequate for your needs, except to say you want the sheet to have lots of doodads on it.
 Sounds like an interface design problem.
 Design a panel, with lots of doodads if you like, and present it as a sheet.
 Add the doodads programmatically if you must.
 The panel should be part of your document nib.

 I sure did not need to load a nib in order to present the detail interface.
 At the risk of antagonizing you, I feel you are being somewhat obstinate in insisting that your way is the only way to do what you want, that is, without giving more details about your interface.
 Sheets with accessory views are not out of the question, but I can do no more to guide you.